heritageholdings/passkey-example/README.md

 <img width=300 src="https://raw.githubusercontent.com/heritageholdings/passkey-example/master/docs/img/authenticated.png">

-Once you return to the first authentication screen, you can enter the previously registered email and press "Login".
+Once you return to the first authentication screen, you can press "Login".
 At this point the authentication ceremony will begin which will allow you to re-access the application using the previously registered passkey.

 <img width=300 src="https://raw.githubusercontent.com/heritageholdings/passkey-example/master/docs/img/authentication.png">